phermansson/dpdk/doc/guides/prog_guide/build_app.rst

 *   CPPFLAGS: The flags to use to provide flags to the C preprocessor (only useful when assembling .S files)

-*   LDLIBS: A list of libraries to link with (for example, -L /path/to/libfoo - lfoo)
+*   LDLIBS-y: A list of libraries to link with (for example, -L /path/to/libfoo - lfoo) Use EXTRA_LDLIBS to add more options.

 *   NO_AUTOLIBS: If set, the libraries provided by the framework will not be included in the LDLIBS variable automatically.